 First, you have to register your progeny as a person in Canada which entails getting their birth certificate and a Social Insurance Number.

-Group RESP: It is very structured and administered by a promoter company which some people find helpful.
+Group RESP: It is very structured and administered by a promoter company.
+Some people find that structure helpful.
 However, it is also laden with fees and restrictions for doing so.

 - A product administered via a scholarship plan dealer.